tezos/tezos-mirror/docs/whitedoc/michelson.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 The toplevel of a smart contract file must be an un-delimited sequence
-of four primitive applications (in no particular order) that provide its
+of three primitive applications (in no particular order) that provide its
 ``code``, ``parameter`` and ``storage`` fields.

 See the next section for a concrete example.